Xynes-Studio/xynes-authz-service/docs/DEV.md

 ## Seeding (Idempotent)
 RBAC permissions and role mappings are defined in:

 - `src/db/seed/authz.seed.ts`

 Seed the database (safe to run multiple times):

 - `bun run seed`

+### Workspace Invites (INVITES-CORE-1)

+- New permission seeded: `accounts.invites.create`
+  - Used by the accounts service when creating workspace invites
+  - Enforced via `POST /authz/check` from the gateway/accounts-service client

 ## Testing Strategy (TDD + Coverage)
 Follow the testing ADR standard (unit → integration → feature) and keep coverage ≥ 80%.